 - Virtual networking tools.

 The financial support averages €130,000 per year for a four-year period.
-It is expected that the maximum grant allocated to each COST will increase from 2022 onwards.

 Once a COST Action is funded a Memorandum of Understanding (MoU) is signed.
 The MoU provides the Action’s objectives, tasks, activities and milestones.